brianleroux/wtfjs/posts/2010-05-15-hello-world.md

 - Microframework!
 Utilizes the awesome sauce that is <a href="http://expressjs.com">ExpressJS</a>.
 - Totally open source. <a href="http://github.com/brianleroux/wtfjs">Fork wtfjs.com GitHub.</a>

 Sure, there were a few wtf's along the way.
-Heroku literally just squeezed NodeJS hosting before Joyent a few short weeks ago and it is not without a couple of occasional rough edges.
+Heroku literally just squeezed NodeJS hosting a few short weeks ago and it is not without a couple of occasional rough edges.

 The bonus of this reauthor is also an improved workflow for contribution.
 Fork the repo.
 Add your post in the posts folder.
 Send me a pull request.
 Easy.